Rails-18xx/Rails/src/readme.txt

 Contributors: Stefan Frey

-Bugs reported by Arne Österlund
+Bugs reported by theos and Russel J. Alphey

 Lists of bugs fixed:
-- List of recent files does not work with few entries
+- fixed bug in starting a company in 18EU if only one start price is possible
-- 1830 Coalfields (and others): Obsolete Trains in Pool should rust (previously the stayed forever)
+- fixed bug that the ReportWindow does not scroll down at game start